NetCoreTemplates/blazor-vue/MyApp/_posts/2023-02-01_javascript.md

 #### Implicit Error Handling

-More often you'll want to take advantage of the implicit validation support in `useClient()` which makes its state available to child components, alleviating the need to explicitly pass it in each component as seen in razor-tailwind's [Contacts.mjs](https://github.com/NetCoreTemplates/razor-tailwind/blob/main/MyApp/wwwroot/Pages/Contacts.mjs) `Edit` component for its
-[/Contacts](https://vue-mjs.web-templates.io/Contacts) page which doesn't do any manual error handling:
+More often you'll want to take advantage of the implicit validation support in `useClient()` which makes its state available to child components, alleviating the need to explicitly pass it in each component as seen in razor's [Contacts.mjs](https://github.com/NetCoreTemplates/razor/blob/net6/MyApp/wwwroot/Pages/Contacts.mjs) `Edit` component for its Contacts page which doesn't do any manual error handling:

 ```js
 const Edit = {